 Mesmerizing lighting effects – Nothing should distract from the subject, and Phantom’s LED art projector lighting won’t.
 That’s because a contour projector, when installed and configured properly, will not produce any glare or spill illumination.
 How is this possible?

-Phantom’s art projectors offer excellent placement flexibility.
+The Phantom led art lighting projector offers excellent placement flexibility.
 They can be set in front of the subject, offset to the side or even placed far above the subject, if it is located in a room with high ceilings.
 This positional flexibility makes it easy to control glare, as the projector can be offset to bounce glare away from the observer.
 Light always bounces off of the subject at the same angle that it strikes the subject, so it’s simple to account for.

 Combine one of those masks with a proprietary optical system, consisting of condensing and achromatic focal lenses, and the effect is something rarely seen in a residential setting.
 In short, the subject will appear as if it is lit from within or like it’s glowing.
 Even if you’ve had the art for decades, Phantom’s LED art projector lighting will show it off in a way never seen before.

 Modern LED performance – LED lighting is currently the most promising development in the industry.
 LED lights have been around for decades, but only recently have they become a viable option for most applications.
-Now, LED fixtures can offer comparable or better performance than every other illumination technology on the market.
+Now, an led art lighting projector will outperform every other illumination technology on the market.

 Halogen has long been the reigning champion of display lighting, as its color rendering capabilities are tough to overcome.
 High-performance LEDs, though, can achieve color rendering index, or CRI, values of 90 or greater, which means they are close to sunlight in representing color.
 While halogen still have a minute edge in this regard, the difference is something most people would never notice, and would be impossible to notice without a side-by-side comparison of LED and halogen.